boazsegev/facil.io/docs/api/fiobj.md

 An object's memory should *always* be managed by it's "owner".
 This usually means the calling function.

-*However*, when an object is nested within another object (i.e., placed in an Array or a Hash or an HTTP header *value*), **the ownership of the object is transferred**.
+*However*, when an object is nested within another object (i.e., placed in an Array or set as the *value* for a Hash or an HTTP header), **the ownership of the object is transferred**.

 In the following example, the String nested within the Array is freed when the Array is freed: